Privacy Is Now Suspicious Behavior

 Trench reports from the parallel.
-Big tech enclosure, platform capture, chapter operations, and how Libertaria fights back.
+Big tech enclosure, platform capture, chapter operations.

-Empire, fragmentation, Goliaths, and the exit lens applied to power, energy, currency, and predictive history.
+Empire, fragmentation, and the exit lens applied to power, energy, and currency.

 Sci-fi, near-future fiction, and carbon-and-silicon worldbuilding from the frontier.